 Starting discussions in 2019 and formalizing the decision in August of 2020, Garrison Retreats, a 4-day resiliency focused retreat, merged into the organization to become a program of O.P.
 Veteran.
 Looking forward into the future, O.P.
 Veteran looks to follow this model in order to empower both organizations and individuals in pursuing their veteran serving passion by bringing them under the organizational umbrella while continuing to pursue its own inherently organic programs.

-Utilize post military passion to ease emotional transition of Veterans.
+Utilize a post military passion to ease emotional transition of Veterans.

 Veterans successfully integrated back into civilian life with a renewed sense of purpose.